flegall/comique/README.md

 Java 1.6

 # Build
+- Use Maven to build the java-unrar dependency and install it.
-Use Maven to generate the jar file (goal 'package' should do it)
+- Use Maven to generate the jar file (goal 'package' should do it).

 # License